Allanrfox/ThinkPad-Helix-1st-gen-Type-3701-Hackintosh/README.md

 Credits

-Acidanthera for Opencore and the kexts required for this to work Rehabman for the DSDT patching guide, aswell as the patches themselves Wolfie for showing me da wae on DSDT patching
+@Acidanthera for Opencore and the kexts required for this to work

+@Rehabman for the DSDT patching guide, aswell as the patches themselves

+@Wolfie for showing me da wae on DSDT patching

-Dortania for Opencore Legacy Patcher
+@Dortania for Opencore Legacy Patcher

 EduCovas for HD4000 patches